-ELECTROLUX HOME PRODUCTS NORTH AMERICA, Division of WCI Outdoor Products, Inc., warrants to the original purchaser that each new Poulan PRO brand gasoline chain saw is free from defects in material and workmanship and agrees to repair or replace under this warranty any defective gasoline chain saw as follows from the original date of purchase.
-2 YEARS - Parts and Labor, when used for ducing purposes.
-30 DAYS - Parts and Labor, if used for rental purposes.
+ELECTROLUX HOME PRODUCTS NORTH AMERICA, Division of WCI Outdoor Products, Inc., warrants to the original purchaser that each new Poulan or Poulan Pro brand gasoline chain saw is free from defects in material and workmanship and agrees to repair or replace under this warranty any defective gasoline chain saw as follows from the original date of purchase.

+YEAR - Parts and Labor, when used for Household purposes.
+DAYS - Parts and Labor, when used for

-Household purposes.
-60 DAYS - Parts and Labor, when used for Commercial, Professional, or Income Producing purposes
+60 DAYS - Parts and Labor, when used for Commercial, Professional, or Income Producing purposes.